 Viserys and the Dance of the Dragon

 You’ve seen House of the Dragon.
 You know what’s happening here.
-Basically, Viserys had two wives, Aemma and Alicent Hightower.
-After Aemma and Baelon died, Viserys named Rhaenyra Targaryen heir to the Iron Throne, and even when he had a son, Aegon, with Alicent, he didn’t change his mind.
+Basically, King Viserys Targaryen had two wives, Aemma and Alicent Hightower.
+After Aemma and Baelon died, Viserys named Rhaenyra Targaryen heir to the Iron Throne, and even when he had a son, Aegon, with Alicent, he didn’t change his mind despite the protests of Otto Hightower.

 When Viserys died, there was a bit of a disagreement about who’d be the new ruler, with one faction, the Greens supporting Aegon II, while the Blacks supported Rhaenyra.
 The resulting civil war (which we’ll see in House of the Dragon season 2) became known as the Dance of the Dragons, and ultimately Rhaenyra’s sons, with her uncle Daemon Targaryen, Viserys II and Aegon II, ended up on the throne.